Happy to know you.

 We got married in the front pasture here at the Farm in 2009.
 Since then we’ve been up to our ears in good friends, good food, and good farms.
 Our families have supported us every step of the way, and we couldn't be more grateful.

-We didn’t really plan to spend these last five years farming, but we kept landing on farms.
+We didn’t really plan to spend our first married years farming, but we kept landing on farms.
 We started in Pennsylvania, working a seasonal gig on a veggie farm.
 The search for winter work ended with a job offer in Maine, where we worked as educators on a demonstration farm.
 We fell in love with caring for the barnyard animals (especially the sheep), and two farmers who took us under their wings, introducing us to raising livestock on pasture.
 We started to think that we could farm professionally, but we wanted a few more adventures (and a lot more experience) first.

 Liz went to grad school to study natural resources, where she focused on the intersection of rivers and farms.
 Nate worked to hone his farming skills.
 A few very formative months at Essex Farm in Essex, New York, taught Nate worlds about the daily care of cattle, pigs, chickens and horses – and about what fun a farming community can be.
 Jericho Settler’s Farm in Jericho, Vermont, was his next farm, where he learned exhaustively about production scale vegetables and friendship.
 Liz finished up grad school, and we made Maple Wind Farm in Huntington, Vermont our last stop.
 Beth and Bruce pushed our farming and business skills, and the whole gang at the top of Carse Road gave us the confidence to head home to farm.